DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

         19 May 2020
 ```

 Let's look at this bit by bit.
+We get a single moment, so that we can use that
+one moment in time several times, once to get the day, once for the month, and
+once for the year.
+We get the `day` as a property of `moment` using `.day`, and
+the same for `.year`.
+We use the `month` function we just wrote to get the full
+name of the month, rather than the number.

-First, we start a new variable, `month_face`.
-We
+We start a new variable, `month_face`.
+This is so we can easily center it, on
-build it by using a **template string** which we introduced in the strings
+the next line.
+We build it by using a **template string** which we introduced
-section last chapter.
-We know it's a format string because it has an `f` right
+in the strings section last chapter.
+We know it's a format string because it
-in front of it.
-It accesses two different properties on the `now` object (which,
+has an `f` right in front of it.
+It accesses two different properties on the
-again, is a datetime) -- `day` and `year`.
-It also takes the entire object and
+`now` object (which, again, is a datetime) -- `day` and `year`.
+It also takes
-passes it to our `month` function we just wrote above.
+the entire object and passes it to our `month` function we just wrote above.

 We store this in the variable `month_face` so that we can use a second format
 string to center the text we just created.
 We do this with the `:^` format